 Phenotypic coefficient of variation (PCV) and Genotypic coefficient of variation (GCV) were categorized as low (<10%), moderate (10-20%) and high (>20%) by Sivasubramanian and Menon [16].
-Thepresent study revealed that high PCV and GCV were observed for traits such as thenumber of pods per plant, pod weight, pod yield per plant, crude protein content indicating that selection is effective for improvement of these traits (Table 2) [ Figure 1].
-These results were similar to the result reported by Savithri et al. [18] for number of pods per plant, pod weight, pod yield per plant and Sivakumar[19] for protein content.Moderate PCV andGCV also provide a greater scope for selection and was observed in traits such as pod length, number of seeds per podand crude fibre content.
-Moderate PCV and GCV were reported for the number of seeds per pod by Thangamet al.[20].Low PCV and GCV was observed in the trait days to 50%flowering indicating that direct selection of the trait is ineffective for crop improvement.
-These results were concordance withtheresultsof in Rambabuetal.[21]fordaysto50%flowering.The values of GCV were smaller than PCV,a slight difference were recorded between PCV and GCV which indicates that the influence of environment is very less towards the expression of trait.
+Thepresent study revealed that high PCV and GCV were observed for traits such as thenumber of pods per plant, pod weight,pod yield per plant,crude protein content indicating that selection is effective for improvement of these traits (Table 2) [Figure 1].
+These results were similar to the result reported by Savithri et al. [18] for number of pods per plant, pod weight,pod yield per plant and Sivakumar[19] for protein content.
+Moderate PCV and GCV also provide a greater scope for selection and was observed in traits such as pod length,number of seeds per podand crude fibre content.
+Moderate PCV and GCV were reported for the number of seeds per pod by Thangamet al.[20].
+Low PCV and GCV was observed in the trait days to 50% flowering indicating that direct selection of the trait is ineffective for crop improvement.
+This resultwas in concordance with the results of Rambabu et al.[21] for days to 50% flowering.
+The values of GCV were smaller than PCV, and a slight difference was observed between PCV and GCV, which indicates minimal environmental influence towards the expression of a trait.
 A slight difference between PCV and GCV were also reported by Savithri et al.[18]